hady-z14/Codeblock-IDE/README.md

 ## Feedback

-*If You Want any help, compose a mail to [Codeblock Mail](https://mail.google.com/mail/u/0/#inbox?compose=GTvVlcSHwCngpwdnVbJcGnMbDHlVPWrTfdWbKTRStCPDxhldghZzNCnkPnBcnjfrmZfgDkHMgQZtC)
+*If You Want any help, compose a mail to Codeblock mail `hadyz.pc14@gmail.com`
 ## Bundled Extensions
 Codeblock IDE includes a set of built-in extensions located in the [extensions](extensions) folder, including grammars and snippets for many languages.
 Extensions that provide rich language support (code completion, Go to Definition) for a language have the suffix `language-features`.
 For example, the `json` extension provides coloring for `JSON` and the `json-language-features` extension provides rich language support for `JSON`.